alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

   - v descriptive titles => good in google
   - great if you have problem, boring if everything else
   - pretty quick to write, can often write in an hour or so
+  - splitting out relives me of pressure of trying to be "interesting"

 articles
   - these are for dedicated readers